scoconno/scoconno.github.io/Teaching/Mind/Consciousness/index.md

 ## Blindsight

 Return now to our problematic cases.
 Blindsight is a case where you have a-consciousness without p-consciousness.
+How might this happen?
+The human visual system is divided into two separate subsystems - the ventral and dorsal subsystems.

+![Ventral and dorsal subsystems](dorsal.jpg)

+The ventral system is responsible for object recognition and classification.
+It is responsible for recognizing that an object is a chair as opposed to a dolphin, a tree as opposed to a building, etc. The dorsal system is is responsible for recognizing spatial features such as location and motion, e.g., for recognizing that the dog is moving and that the dog is closer to us than the cat.
+Block associates P-consciousness with the ventral system.
+It's noticeable that in blindsight there seems to be damage to the ventral system.

 Of course, you might claim that these people don't have a-consciousness of the stimuli in their blind region.
-Blindsight patients must be prompted by an experimenter before they will `take a guess'.
+Blindsight patients must be prompted by an experimenter before they will 'take a guess'.
 But Block asks us to imagine a super-blindsighter who had acquired the ability to guess when to guess about the content of her blind field.
 Even though she doesn't see the objects in her blind field, she can spontaneously offer verbal reports about those objects.
 Information about her blind field just spring into her thoughts.
 A super-blindsighter would be a-conscious but not p-conscious.

 ## P-consciousness without A-consciousness

 **Case 1: Damage**

-The human visual system is divided into two separate subsystems - the ventral and dorsal subsystems.

-![Ventral and dorsal subsystems](dorsal.jpg)

-The ventral system is responsible for object recognition and classification.
-It is responsible for recognizing that an object is a chair as opposed to a dolphin, a tree as opposed to a building, etc. The dorsal system is is responsible for recognizing spatial features such as location and motion, e.g., for recognizing that the dog is moving and that the dog is closer to us than the cat.
-Block associates P-consciousness with the ventral system.
-It's noticeable that in blindsight there seems to be damage to the ventral system.

 Suppose the damage occurred the other way.
 That there was damage to the dorsal system, but not the ventral system.
 Block believes that in such cases we would have f P-Consciousness without A-Consciousness.
 Unlike the blindsight case, though, note that the person with p but not a conscious would not be able to report to us what they are p-conscious about.
-Lacking A-Consciousness implies that the content of the p-conscious state is not available for rational manipulation, including reporting things like "I see a blue goose".
+Lacking a-Consciousness implies that the content of the p-conscious state is not available for rational manipulation, including reporting things like "I see a blue goose".

 **Case 2: subconscious thoughts**